 ©1997.
 Boca Research, Inc. All rights reserved.
-No reproduction of this document in any form is allowed without permission in writing from Boca Research, Inc. Boca Research Inc. is not liable for any damage resulting from technical or editorial errors or omissions contained in this document.
+No reproduction of this document in any form is allowed without permission in writing from the vendor.
+Boca Research is not liable for any damage resulting from technical or editorial errors or omissions contained in this document.
 The information in this manual is subject to change without notice.
 Revisions to the product(s) in this manual may occur at any time without notice.